ETOSPHERES-Labs/etopay-sdk/sdk/docs/Choosing ETOPay/Philosophy.md

 # Philosophy

-The Cawaena project was started with a few basic principles and they are also the guiding values which will continue to motivate the team and all its contributors to work for this project.
+The ETOPay project was started with a few basic principles and they are also the guiding values which will continue to motivate the team and all its contributors to work for this project.

 ## Core principles